nigelhorne/NJH-Snippets/README.md

 It reads the GPS (geotag) information from a JPG and reverse geo-codes it to print the address.

+## tapechk

+Verify a tar or cpio archive written to a device such as a tape drive

 ## wof-bundle-download

 Download and unpack the latest files from https://dist.whosonfirst.org/bundles/